Juansebas064/odin-recipes/README.md

-**HTML Basics, from The Odin Project - Foundations**
+# Recipes, from The Odin Project - Foundations

-Here's an example website with lists, images, links and text formatting.
-Nothing special, just starting.
+Here are a few dishes from my loved country, Colombia.
+As an excercise to practice HTML and a little of CSS, this website has an index and links to different typical recipes.
+Enjoy!